-Wanting a karate coach or karate classes in Hanworth ?
+Seeking a karate coach or karate lessons in Hanworth ?

-Karate may be thought of as a weapon free means of self defence.
-It is made up of dynamic offensive and defensive strategies making use of all parts of the body to their highest possible advantage.
-It is deemed an empty handed martial art that’s made to fend off armed opponents.
+Karate might be considered a weapon free technique of self defence.
+It incorporates dynamic offensive and defensive strategies using all parts of the body to their maximum advantage.
+It is deemed an empty handed martial art which was made to fend off armed opponents.

 Karate Lessons/Classes In Hanworth

-Offering Karate classes in Hanworth made for people from all walks of life both male and female.
-We offer lessons for people from beginner level right through to experienced Karate practitioners.
-Our Karate pupils might be male or female, young or old, we are able to assist individuals from all walks of life, regardless of their sex or age group.
+Providing Karate classes in Hanworth suitable for individuals from all areas of life both male and female.
+We provide lessons for people from beginner level right through to experienced Karate practitioners.
+Our Karate pupils might be female or male, young or old, we can assist individuals from all walks of life, irrespective of their sex or age group.